Suicide Crisis Intervention Centre

 Remarks: Consultation Hotline for Relatives and Friends of the Suicidal People 2319 1177 is for consultation purposes only.
 If you need emotional support, please call the 24-Hour Emotional Support Hotline 2389 2222 or use ChatPoint (online chat service)

-Since 2005, with the subvention of Social Welfare Department, our Centre has been providing suicide crisis counseling for people with moderate to high suicide risk.
-Through intensive counseling and follow-up service such as home visits, interviews, telephone counseling and service referrals, we aim at helping our clients to rebuild their living faith and enhance their ability to deal with future crises.
+Suicide Crisis Counselling had been provided before the Suicide Crisis Intervention Centre established in 2002.
+Since 2005, with the subvention of Social Welfare Department, our Centre has been providing suicide crisis counselling for people with moderate to high suicidal risk.
+Through an intensive 6-8 weeks of counselling and follow-up service such as home visits, interviews, telephone counselling and service referrals, we aim at helping our clients to rebuild their living faith and enhance their ability to deal with future crises.

 – Monday to Friday: 9AM-1PM; 2PM-6PM; 7PM-10PM